A Grand Master's Transcendental Gift

 which was also one of the very first SF courses taught at a major university.
 Four years later, he was promoted to full

-and the Intensive English Institute on the Teaching of Science Fiction in 1974 to help teachers learn how to teach science fiction.
+and began offering his Intensive Institute on the Teaching of Science Fiction in 1974 to help teachers learn how to teach science fiction.

-In 1982, he established the Science Fiction Writers Workshop.
+In 1982, he established his Science Fiction Writers Workshop.
 Both the Institute

-and Workshop attract authors, teachers, and scholars to KU from around the world.
+and Workshop - now offered by center Director Chris McKitterick - have long attracted authors, educators, scholars, and readers to KU from around the world.

-At 91, Gunn continues to work several days a week in his office in Wescoe Hall, and last fall published
+Even into his 90s, Gunn continued to work several days a week in his office in Wescoe Hall, and

 Transcendental, his 14th novel,